Prashant7454/JavaScriptPrograms/README.md

 # JavaScriptPrograms
-Code a Java program and open a PR.
+Code a JavaScript program and open a PR.

+Programs from here will be preferred : https://www.geeksforgeeks.org/javascript-examples/